 Walls is a very small town located in the state of Mississippi.
-With a population of 1,399 people and two constituent neighborhoods, Walls is the 158th largest community in Mississippi.
-Much of the housing stock in Walls was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Walls economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Walls, where the median household income is $45,163.00.
+With a population of 1,420 people and two constituent neighborhoods, Walls is the 158th largest community in Mississippi.
+Walls has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Walls, where the median household income is $42,583.00.

 Walls real estate is some of the most expensive in Mississippi, although Walls house values don't compare to the most expensive real estate in the U.S.

 When you are in Walls, you'll notice that it is more blue-collar than most other communities in America.
 38.12% of Walls’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Walls is a town of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Walls who work in office and administrative support (10.91%), sales jobs (7.92%), and management occupations (7.03%).

 Walls is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Walls enrolled in college, Walls has a number of services, amenities and opportunities geared towards the needs and activities of students.